 Is Styrene Harmful?

-Polystyrene and Consumer Safety
+Polystyrene Food Packaging and Consumer Safety

 Styrene must be inhaled or absorbed in large quantities to pose a hazard.
 A sealed bean bag filled with EPS beads poses virtually no exposure risk.